Creating Your Owner’s Manual for a Secure-Functioning Relationship

-Couple therapists are welcome to attend with their partners in a non-professional context; however, the retreat is not intended for therapists looking to learn more about PACT therapy.
+The retreat is not intended for therapists looking to learn more about PACT therapy.
 There will be no CE credits offered for this retreat.
 If you are a therapist who’d like to learn about PACT therapy, we invite you to check out our PACT training programs for therapists that do offer CE hours.

 Stan and Tracey lead couples through meaningful exercises and fun experiments designed to help you identify your partner’s attachment style, read each other’s body language and arousal states, and manage conflicts.
 Hands-on activities help couples create secure-functioning relationships and stronger, more fulfilling connections.
 No public discussion or disclosure is required.
 All work is done as a couple.
 Stan and Tracey and other PACT therapists are available to offer support during the live portions of the retreat, and you’ll also have some “homework” to do as a couple between sessions.

 Stan Tatkin, PsyD, MFT, and Tracey Boldemann-Tatkin, PhD, created the Wired for Love Couples Retreat based on the Psychobiological Approach to Couple Therapy (PACT)®, which Stan developed.
 PACT uses cutting-edge research in three areas: neuroscience, attachment theory, and the biology of human arousal.